idotu/SARNAclust/README.md

 * MAXL = 320 - max length of a peak for it to be considered
 * MAXP = 1400 - maximun number of peaks to be clustered in the same iteration

-SARNAclust inputs an extended fasta file (i.e., the output from RNAfold) where there has to be a set of sequence/structures each composed of three lines: fasta comment, sequence and secondary structure.
+SARNAclust inputs an extended fasta file (-file FileName, default GAGAandRandom.efa)) (i.e., the output from RNAfold) where there has to be a set of sequence/structures each composed of three lines: fasta comment, sequence and secondary structure.
 It also requires a set of parameters:
 * -r - radius (see [EDeN](https://github.com/fabriziocosta/EDeN) library, default 2)